xiaoYu0103/Move-r/README.md

    for (auto o : Occ) std::cout << o << ", ";
    std::cout << std::endl;

-   // build an index for an integer vector and implement locate with
+   // build an index for an integer vector using a relative
-   // a relative lempel-ziv encoded differential suffix array (rlzdsa) move_r<_rlzdsa,int32_t> index_3({2,-1,5,-1,7,2,-1});
+   // lempel-ziv encoded differential suffix array (rlzdsa) move_r<_rlzdsa,int32_t> index_3({2,-1,5,-1,7,2,-1});

-   // incrementally search the pattern 2,-1 in the input vector (from
+   // incrementally search the pattern [2,-1] in the input vector (from
    // right to left) and print the number of occurrences after each step auto query = index_3.query();
    query.prepend(-1);